 Financial services jobs increasingly involve digesting and analyzing huge amounts of data, ensuring compliance with complex regulations worldwide, and handling an overload of repetitive, rules-driven work—all of which make RPA and finance a perfect match.
 (For a detailed explanation of RPA, check out this article.)

-Below are four practical examples of RPA in accounting and finance, as well as a few specific RPA use cases for several companies that have already begun implementation.
+Keep reading to learn more about automation in finance, including specific RPA use cases from several companies that have already begun implementation.

 4 Use Cases For RPA In Accounting & Finance